afafbioinfo/ReDMaxH/README.md

 `contributingpairsforrankedhelices.csv`  Value of relative difference for tuples from helix and helix coumpounds.

-`RedmaxH_Rankedhelices.csv` The list of Ranked helices and helix-compounds (Helix (= Helix or coumpound) ,averageRLtdiff (Mean over all contributing tuples),nbrobservations (# of tuples),Length (Length of a Helix),nbrCCpairs,nbrAApairs,Profiling,std,median,averageonpositive,stdonpositive,medianonpsitive)
+`RedmaxH_Rankedhelices.csv` The list of Ranked helices and helix-compounds (Helix (= Helix or coumpound Helix1-Helix2) ,averageRLtdiff (Mean over all contributing tuples),nbrobservations (# of tuples),Length (Length of a Helix),nbrCCpairs,nbrAApairs,std,median,averageonpositive,stdonpositive,medianonpsitive)

 `Kmeans_elbow_mean.csv` Ranked helices affected to clusters ( where the number of clusters is determined using the elbow method) with their classification based on global std and global  mean.